DevAhmedNaeem/DevAhmedNaeem/README.md

 ### About Me

-I am a passionate **Web Developer** with around **2 years of experience** in creating modern, responsive websites.
-I have successfully built and customized **40+ WordPress websites**, including custom themes and plugins.
-I love writing clean code, optimizing performance, and building seamless user experiences.
-Always eager to learn and grow, I’m currently focusing on sharpening my **JavaScript** skills and exploring **REST APIs** and **full-stack development**.
+I am a passionate Web Developer with 2 years of experience in creating modern and responsive websites.
+My focus is on WordPress development where I work on custom themes, plugins and performance optimization.
+I enjoy building seamless user experiences with clean and efficient code.
+At the moment I am enhancing my JavaScript skills and exploring REST APIs and full stack development to broaden my expertise.

 ---
 <table style="border-collapse: collapse; width: 100%;">